 What’s essential to understand when you’re dealing with relationship anxiety is that these are all defense mechanisms, and that at the core of every single one of these intrusive thoughts is the fear of loss: of self, other, or control.
 The sentinel part of you – the hypervigilent scout who sets out in front of the tribe to scan the horizon for danger – is on high alert as soon as it realizes that your heart is vulnerable to being hurt.
-This may happen once the fear of “Does she really love me?” flips to “Do I really love her?” (which can coincide with an engagement) or it may happen randomly (or seemingly randomly).
+This may happen once the fear of “Does she really love me?” flips to “Do I really love her?” or it may happen randomly (or seemingly randomly).
 It doesn’t really matter how or when relationship anxiety begins.
 What matters is that you call the fear out on the mat as quickly as possible and name it for what it is so that “I’m terrified of getting hurt” doesn’t morph into “I don’t really love him or her.”
 It’s infinitely easier to deal with the core fear than it is to untangle its offshoots.

 The sentinel is searching for the answer to the million dollar question: Is my anxiety/doubt a warning sign that something is wrong and I need to leave my relationship or is it a sign of something else?
 The million dollar answer is that it’s both.
 There is actual danger in your relationship because intimacy is inherently risky, so the warning system is accurate.
 Does it mean that you need to leave?
 No, not unless there are real red flag issues that are obvious in the here-and-now.
 And the anxiety/doubt is a sign that you’re ready to deal with the deeper layers of unshed grief from past hurts, unhealthy beliefs about love, romance, attraction, and marriage, and the fear of the unknown that intimate, committed relationships activate.